-8 In addition to the IPA firm's work, these reports encompass work the U.S. Postal Service Office of Inspector General (OIG) performed at HQ and the ASCs.
-9 Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements

-Performed in Accordance with Government Auditing Standards, dated November 10, 2022.
+9 Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, dated November 14, 2023.

-10 Including, but not limited to, payables, payroll, and workers' compensation.
+Including, but not limited to, payables, transportation, and workers' compensation.
+Testing of Meter mail-piece data (i.e., Revenue, Extra Services) to confirm completeness and accuracy.